ctfs/resources/cryptography/caesar-cipher/README.md

 #Caesar Cipher

-The [Caesar Cipher](http://en.wikipedia.org/wiki/Caesar_cipher) is a very simple and common encryption method which does not appear often in full-fledged CTFs but is a good basis for cryptography.

-A Caesar Cipher is the shift of a string of letters a certain number of positions up or down the alphabet.
+The [Caesar Cipher](http://en.wikipedia.org/wiki/Caesar_cipher) is a very simple and common encryption method which does not appear often in full-fledged CTFs but forms part of the basis of cryptography.
+It simpley shifts a string of letters a certain number of positions up or down the alphabet.

-###Example

-Let's say we want to encrypt the string `hello world` to give to our right-handed friend whose favorite number is 3.
+Let's say we want to encrypt the string `hello world` to give to our friend whose favorite number is 3.
 We will shift our string **left 3**.

 Taking the first letter `h` in our string and going 3 places up the alphabet(as it is a left shift) gives us the letter `e`.
 We then start our new, encrypted string with the letter.